-- a.
-Investments shall be made in such instruments, including bills re-discounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations, 1996 and various circulars issued thereunder. - b.
-Exposure of the Scheme in such instruments, shall not exceed 5% of the net assets of the Scheme. - c.
-All such investments shall be made with the prior approval of the Board of AMC and the Trustee Company. - 3.
+- b.
+Exposure of mutual fund schemes in such instruments, shall not exceed 5% of the net assets of the schemes. - c.
+All such investments shall be made with the prior approval of the Board of AMC and the Trustee Company - 3.
 Transfer of investments from one Scheme to another Scheme in the Mutual Fund is permitted provided: - (a) Such transfers are done at the prevailing market price for quoted instruments on spot basis (spot basis shall have the same meaning as specified by a Stock Exchange for spot transactions); and - (b) The securities so transferred shall be in conformity with the investment objective of the Scheme to which such transfer has been made.